-• Method 2.
+Method 2.

-Install all of the required products, then create the schemas for all of the products.
+Install all of the necessary products, then create the schemas for all of the products.
 After creating the schemas, configure the domain using all of the necessary product templates, then start all the servers.

-This method of creating a multi-product domain may be slightly faster than Method 1; however, the installation guides in the Fusion Middleware library do not provide specific instructions for this method of domain creation.
+This method of creating a multi-product domain may be slightly faster; however, the installation guides in the Fusion Middleware library do not provide specific instructions for this method of domain creation.
+You will need to refer to the supporting documentation as appropriate.